 Laundry Detergent Twine DispenserPrevent balls of twine from tangling up by making a twine dispenser from an empty plastic detergent jug.
 Cut the bottom off the jug and drill a hole in the cap.
 Screw the jug to your shop wall with the spout facing down.
 Drop the ball of twine into the jug, thread it through the hole and screw the cap on. — Paul Chupek

 Furniture Stripping HelperWhen stripping old paint or varnish, how do you get rid of the stuff once it's on your putty knife?
-Cut a semi-circular opening in the side of a 1-gal. milk jug, then clean the loaded scraper on the ﬂat edge of the hole.
+Cut a semi-circular opening in the side of an empty gallon jug, then clean the loaded scraper on the ﬂat edge of the hole.
 When you're done, and you want to reuse some of the stripper, upend the jug and use the neck of the jug as a funnel to pour the stripper into another container.

 Plastic Bag Dispenser